Pumpkin Halloween Dog Treat Recipe + Free Printable

 Best consumed fresh, so freeze any leftovers not consumed within 72 hours.

-Now in it’s 2nd edition, 52 Weeks of Treats has over 30 healthy DIY dog treat recipes – including everything from summer ‘Blueberry Pupsicles’ to hearty winter ‘Beef Bites’.
+Check out our eBook 52 Weeks of Treats – Simple & Healthy Dog Treat Recipes for Every Season with over 30 healthy DIY dog treat recipes including everything from summer ‘Blueberry Pupsicles’ to hearty winter ‘Beef Bites’.